-The 2019 Summer Lecture Series will feature:
+The 2019 Summer Lecture Series featured:

 Speakers and Presentations